hanling3/recipe-book/documents/discovery-and-planning.md

 - How much time did it take you to decide on your last meal/recipe?
 - What types of recipes do you usually look for?

+#### (5) Groceries
+- When was the last time you went grocery shopping?
+    - Who did you go with?
+    - Why did you go?
+    - Where did you go grocery shopping?
+    - What did you get?
+    - How did you get there?
+    - How much did you spend on ingredients for meals?
+- Where did you last go for grocery shopping?
+    - Do you go to any other grocery stores?
+    - How often do you go grocery shopping?
+    - When you go shopping do you know exactly what you want to cook before getting the groceries or do you just buy the essentials/available/fresh products and then figure out what to cook?

+#### (6) Budget
+- Do you have a budget for your:
+    - weekly/monthly meal?
+    - For groceries?
+    - For dining out?

 ## User Interview Raw Notes

 Please see individual links in the table of contents for raw interview notes.